Selani00/Weather-app-Frontend/README.md

 **Installation process**

-- Before start the frontend you need to clone the Backend.
-Git link for backend https://github.com/Selani00/Weather-App.git
+- Before starting the frontend you need to clone the Backend.
+GitHub link for backend https://github.com/Selani00/Weather-App.git

 - Download or Clone the repository.